MinyiX/hello-world/README.md

 "# hello-world"

-This is a beginner :)
+This is a new comer :)